pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

-# Step by step instructions to secure your Applications.
+# Step by step instructions to secure your Environment and Applications.

 * TOC
 {:toc}

+In this guide I'll provide step by step instructions how to secure your OutSystems Environment and Applications.
+If you apply this guide and follow these recomendations [\[documenttation\] Develop secure OutSystems apps](https://success.outsystems.com/support/security/develop_secure_outsystems_apps/) your application should be protected.
+This is also a good preparation for a [Penetration Test](https://en.wikipedia.org/wiki/Penetration_test).

 Before applying the settings we check the headers of your application at [securityheaders.com](https://securityheaders.com).
 These are the initial results: